emersyx/emersyx_telegram/README.md

 # emersyx_telegram [![Build Status][build-img]][build-url] [![Go Report Card][gorep-img]][gorep-url] [![GoDoc][godep-img]][godep-url]

-Telegram gateway (receptor & resource) for emersyx.
+This is the vanilla Telegram gateway implementation for the emersyx platform.
+This gateway acts as both peripheral and receptor simultaneously.

-## Build
+## Usage

 Source files in `emtg` provide the implementation of the go plugin.
 The plugin can be built by running `make`.
-The resulting `emtg.so` file can then be used by emersyx core.
+The resulting `emtg.so` file can then be used by emersyx core and router implementations from the [main emersyx repository][emersyx-repo].

-## Notes

-The `TelegramGateway` struct follows the APIs defined in the [emersyx_apis][1] repository, specifically those from the [emtgapi][2] folder.

-The `NewTelegramGateway` function must be used to create new `TelegramGateway` instances.
-An example of how to use this function can be found in the `emtg/tggw_test.go` file.

-## tgbotapi

-The core functionality for interacting with the Telegram Bot back-end is provided by the `tgbotapi` package.
-This package provides low level access to the back-end using only functionality from the standard go library.
-This package is not directly used by emersyx and in theory can be re-used in other projects.

-For example usage of the `tgbotapi` package, check the `tgbotapi/tgbotapi_test.go` file.

 [build-img]: https://travis-ci.org/emersyx/emersyx_telegram.svg?branch=master
 [build-url]: https://travis-ci.org/emersyx/emersyx_telegram